tlevitz/3D_Prints/README.md

 # 3D_Prints

-All prints were produced at Harvard's Countway Library on a Dremel DigiLab 3D45 3D Printer, layer height 0.2 mm (standard prints) or 0.05 mm (very thin or closely spaced prints)
+All examples were printed with the assistance of Harvard Medical School's Countway Library on a Dremel DigiLab 3D45 3D Printer, layer height 0.2 mm (standard prints) or 0.05 mm (very thin or closely spaced prints)

 ## Base Grids
 _50x scale of cryo-EM grids with 200, 300, and 400 mesh.
 Aluminum foil (heavy duty or 2 sheets of normal-duty) is approximately to scale for Au foil on the grids that are 50x in the x- and y- directions and 500x in the z-direction.
 Note that heights are approximate; although mesh height gets thinner as mesh size increases and approximate ranges of mesh heights are known, there are no quantitative measurements available for exact mesh height and/or standard deviation of that height.
 Printed with layer height 0.05 mm for grids 50x in z-direction and 0.2 mm for grids 500x in z-direction._